 The difference between the implicit nominal interest rate and the growth rate of nominal GDP is a key determinant of the dynamics and the sustainability of public debt.
 While this difference was positive in the OECD most of the time in 1981-2014, it turned negative in 2015 (Figure 1).
-Although the covid-19 recession interrupted the negative series for r - g in 2020, OECD data and projections for 2021-2022 suggest that this interruption will be limited to only one year.
+The covid-19 recession interrupted the negative series for r-g in 2020, but the broad consensus was that the recovery from this recession would make that interruption only short-lived.
+Recent OECD data for 2021-2022 confirm that position.
+In all four country groups in Figure 1, r-g returned to clearly negative territory.
 For governments, this is of major importance.
-If structural, a negative r - g allows highly indebted governments to gradually reduce their debt in percent of GDP without having to run primary surpluses.
+If structural, a negative r-g allows highly indebted governments to gradually reduce their debt in percent of GDP without having to run primary surpluses.
 Even with a primary deficit, debt will not explode.1 It will be sustainable, at least if it can be assumed that the primary deficit and the level of debt have no dramatic effect on the interest rate due to crowding out effects or rising sovereign risk premia.
-In times of a high need for public investment, this offers a great opportunity.
+In times of a high need for public investment, this would offer a unique opportunity.